raptisj/30DaysOfRust/book/day1/README.md

 **Goals:**

 - Get Rust installed on your local machine.
-- Learn what Cargo is.
-- Write you first Hello Rust program.
+- Run you first Hello Rust program.
-- Overview of key concepts.

 ## Installation